 Furthermore, for access to the innovation box from now on a distinction is made between small and bigger taxpayers.
-Bigger taxpayers (consolidated group turnover of more than € 50 million per year and turnover from intangible fixed assets of more than € 7.5 million per year) must in addition to an R&D declaration have a recognised legal access ticket.
+Bigger taxpayers (consolidated group turnover of more than $\in$ 250 million in the financial year in which you want to make use of the innovation box plus the four previous financial years and turnover from intangible fixed assets of more than $\in$ 37.5 million in the above-mentioned five-year period) must in addition to an R&D declaration have a recognised legal access ticket.
 This includes among other things patents, rights similar to patents such as utility models, cultivator rights, drugs and software.
-Intangible assets that relate to biological crop protection products based on live (micro)organisms may also qualify for the innovation box.
+Intangible assets that relate to biological crop protection products b ased on live (micro-)organisms may also qualify for the innovation box.
 These stricter access requirements of a recognised legal access ticket do not apply for smaller qualifying enterprises as such.